-The use of insecticides may be recommended by a bed bug exterminator, depending on the severity of the infestation, the size of the room that has bed bugs, and whether or not bed bugs have spread to other areas of the home.
+The use of insecticides may be recommended by a pest control professional, depending on the severity of the infestation, the size of the room that has bed bugs, and whether or not bed bugs have spread to other areas of the home.
 While insecticides used to treat a bed bug infestation can be effective when administered by an exterminator, they rarely eliminate an infestation right away.
 A bed bug exterminator may need to use insecticides over two or three visits to kill all bed bugs and eggs.
 Here are a few types of common insecticides and how they work:

 - Pyrethroids/Pyrethrins: Pyrethrins are botanical insecticides, while pyrethroids are synthetic.
 When these compounds are introduced to an infested area, they typically cause bed bugs to come out of hiding, and the insecticides eventually kill them.
 It is important to note that some bed bugs have become resistant to pyrethroids/pyrethrins.